USS Albemarle (AV-5): USNS Corpus Christi Bay (T-ARVH-1), 1965–1973

 USNS Corpus Christi Bay (T-ARVH-1) at anchor off Vung Tau, South Vietnam, circa 1967–1969.
 A pair of UH-1 "Huey" helicopters sit atop her aft flight deck.

 Sgt.
 John Francis Sullivan had served with the 107th Quartermaster Company, 126th Infantry, 32nd Infantry Division, in New Guinea during the Battle of Buna–Gona.
 He was serving with the Air Materiel Command (AMC) at Brookley Field when Operation Ivory Soap was launched in 1944.
 This project entailed conversion of six Liberty Ships into Aircraft Repair Unit (Floating) for use in the Pacific, supporting aircraft repair and maintenance at advanced bases on islands.
 Lt.
 Sullivan was directly involved in the project.
 He later served aboard the Rebecca Lukens (Brigadier General Alfred J. Lyon) in the Pacific at Guam, Saipan, and Tinian.
 By November 1962 Col. John F. Sullivan was a widely respected Army aviator.
-Frank S. Besson, commanding general of AMC, recognizing Sullivan's unique background in converting the Liberty Ships and his Army helicopter experience, assigned him as project officer for Operation Flat Top.
+Frank S. Besson, commanding general of AMC, recognizing Sullivan's unique background in converting the Liberty Ships and his Army helicopter experience, assigned him as project officer for {Project Flat Top.
 This program involved conversion of USS Albemarle into a floating helicopter repair shop for service off the coast of Vietnam.

 On 7 August 1964, MARAD transferred the ship – earmarked for conversion to a floating aeronautical maintenance facility for helicopters – back to the Navy.
 On 27 March 1965, the ship was reinstated on the Navy Vessel Register and received the new name and classification USNS Corpus Christi Bay (T-ARVH-1), named for Corpus Christi Bay in the southern Texas Coastal Bend; the ship was transferred to the Military Sealift Command (MSC) on 11 January 1966.
 Converted at the Charleston Naval Shipyard to an Aircraft Repair Ship, Helicopter, Corpus Christi Bay emerged from the yard only faintly resembling her former self.
 Gone was the prominent seaplane ramp, aft, replaced by a built-up superstructure topped by a helicopter landing pad measuring 50 by 150 ft.
 Previously, damaged helicopters had to be transported back to the U.S. for refit; with the advent of this "new" ship type, repairs could be accomplished near the forward areas, damaged "helos" barged out to the ship and lifted on board by two 20 ST capacity cranes.